GuideDoc

 GuideDoc is a global online streaming and distributing service for documentary films, founded by Víctor Correal in Barcelona, Spain.

+Overview

 GuideDoc started in 2014 with 20 documentaries; many these, such as the 2009 Sins of My Father and Skateistan: To Live and Skate Kabul, Little World (2012) and I Am Breathing (2013) achieved critical acclaim.
-As of January 2019, the site had over 400 documentaries, all of which have subtitles in both English and Spanish.
+As of August 2024, the site has over 1850 documentaries, all of which have subtitles in English and in many other languages.
 The service works as a subscription video and TV on-demand platform for several devices.